shibampokerail/solve-sudoku/README.md

 - run the run.py in terminal

 ## Future
+- Flask or other web framework to host the input and output.
-Use pytesseract ocr or open cv to read the sudoku from image.
+- pytesseract ocr or open cv to read the sudoku from image.